ACCESSIBILITY POLICY

 Care and Control of the Animal:

-The customer that is accompanied by a guide dog, service dog and/or service animal is responsible for maintaining care and control of the animal at all time.
+The customer who is accompanied by a guide dog, service dog, and/or service animal is responsible for maintaining care and control of the animal at all times.

 Allergies: